LAL/trackml-library/README.md

 ### Event hit cells

 The cells file contains the constituent active detector cells that comprise each hit.
+The cells can be used to refine the hit to track association.
 A cell is the smallest granularity inside each detector module, much like a pixel on a screen, except that depending on the volume_id a cell can be a square or a long rectangle.
 It is identified by two channel identifiers that are unique within each detector module and encode the position, much like column/row